alyssa43/RB129/Practice_Questions.md

 9. How does polymorphism work in relation to the public interface?

+   Generally speaking, to use a classes instance method in a polymorphic manner, that instance method will need to be `public`.
+Meaning that it is available to be invoked on an instance of that class outside of the class.
+If a classes instance method is `private`, you will not be able to invoke that method from outside of the class which limits how to use it in a polymorphic manner.
+However, if you implement a `public` instance method within a class that invokes a `private` or `protected` instance method you can still achieve polymorphism.
+The key is there needs to be at least one `public` method available to an object to achieve polymorphism.

 10. <b>What is duck typing?
 How does it relate to polymorphism - what problem does is solve?</b>

     Duck typing is a way to achieve polymorphism.
 It occurs when objects of different types invoke a method of the same name, and with the same number of arguments.
 These objects can be treated as belonging to a specific category of objects - "if it quacks like a duck it can be treated as a duck".